'Chiropractors Are Bullshit'

 Mmmmm... your complimentary x-rays indicate we'll be needing to see you twice a week for three months to, ahem, straighten you out.

-Not says WebMD (Score:2, Interesting)
+Not says WebMD (Score:3, Interesting)

 http://www.webmd.com/hypertension-high-blood-pressure/news/20070316/chiropractic-cuts-blood-pressure#1